2024 Pacific typhoon season: Tropical Storm Soulik (Gener)

 On September 14, the JMA reported that a low-pressure area had formed approximately 322 nmi east-northeast of Manila, Philippines.
 At 00:00 UTC on September 15, the JMA identified the system as a tropical depression.
 On September 16, the PAGASA announced that the system had developed into a tropical depression and named Gener, as it formed within the PAR.
 At 23:00 PHT (15:00 UTC) of the same day, the storm made landfall in Palanan, Isabela.
 As it emerged over the South China Sea at 14:00 PHT (06:00 UTC) on the next day, the system displayed a broad disorganized low-level circulation.
 On September 18, the JTWC canceled their TCFA due to an obscured low-level circulation with flaring convection, while the depression had drifted into an area of moderate vertical wind shear.
 Earlier, two disturbances in the South China Sea near 98W and 99W were expected to merge and strengthen at 98W, closer to Vietnam, and shortly after, the system was classified as tropical depression 16W Early the following day, the depression intensified into a tropical storm named Soulik, according to the JMA, while heading towards the northern coast of Vietnam, though it was gradually weakening.
 Soulik made landfall in Vĩnh Linh District, Quảng Trị, Vietnam, at around 2 p.m. local time that day, Soulik quickly weakened to a tropical depression due to land interaction, and the JMA continued to monitor the system until it dissipated on September 20.

 Heavy rain and flooding in Central Vietnam caused by Soulik killed three people in Nghe An and injured one person in Thua Thien Hue.
+Heavy rainfall in Thailand caused by Soulik has led officials in Nakhon Phanom to quickly start water pumping operations into the Mekong River, and Ao Phang Nga National Park had also been closed due to the weather conditions.